Skate Shops

 Large, non-chain sporting goods store that for many years carried the best inline skate selection in the city — which in a way was pretty damning of everyone else.

 Unfortunately, Paragon also seems to have almost given up on the inline skating market.
 In summer 2018, the skates were hidden away in the back room of the basement level, where formerly they were only relegated in fall and winter.
-Since then they seem to have chiefly carred only Rollerblade inline skates, but have at times also carried K2 models.
+Since then they seem to have chiefly carried only Rollerblade inline skates, but have at times also had K2 models.
 Rollerhockey skates are no longer to be found.

 Panda Sport